Mike Lee Attends Hearing in Person After Recovering from Coronavirus

 Democrats have argued that the hearing on Supreme Court Justice nominee Amy Coney Barrett was unsafe to convene, with Democratic vice presidential nominee Sen. Kamala Harris (D-CA) choosing to attend the hearing virtually.

-However, Senate Judiciary Committee Ranking Member Dianne Feinstein (D-CA) appeared in person, as did No. 2 Democrat Sen. Dick Durbin (D-IL), Sen. Sheldon Whitehouse (D-RI), Sen. Amy Klobuchar (D-MN), and Sen. Chris Coons (D-DE).
+However, Senate Judiciary Committee Ranking Member Dianne Feinstein (D-CA) appeared in person, as did No. 2 Democrat Sen. Dick Durbin (D-IL), Sen. Sheldon Whitehouse (D-RI), Sen. Amy Klobuchar (D-MN), Sen. Chris Coons (D-DE), Sen. Richard Blumenthal (D-CT), and Sen. Mazie Hirono (D-HI).

 Follow Breitbart News’s Kristina Wong on Twitter or on Facebook.